Bitwarden Review 2024: Open-Source, but Is It Good?

 I like that it promises secure encryption and zero-knowledge architecture — your data is securely protected in your vault and on Bitwarden’s servers with 256-bit AES end-to-end encryption.
 It’s basically impossible for hackers to steal user data off of Bitwarden’s servers, but if that’s something you’re worried about, Bitwarden also offers advanced users the option to store their data locally.

-Bitwarden offers unlimited passwords across unlimited devices on its free plan, and it’s one of very few premium password managers to do this.
-It also comes with all the core password management features you’ll need as well as 2FA and biometric logins for extra security.
+Bitwarden offers unlimited passwords across unlimited devices on its free plan, and it’s one of very few premium password managers that does this.
+It also comes with all the core password management features you’ll need, as well as 2FA and biometric logins for extra security.

 Upgrading to Bitwarden Premium brings you compatibility with advanced 2FA tools like YubiKey, an integrated TOTP authenticator to use with your saved accounts, plus comprehensive password auditing and password breach monitoring to keep your accounts totally secure.
 You also get access to the full version of the distinctive Send feature, which allows you to send files and text (with time and access limits) to non-Bitwarden users via an encrypted URL.
 Free users can only send text files via Send.

 My biggest complaint is that Bitwarden’s user experience isn’t intuitive when compared with most competing password managers.
-Auto-save and auto-fill are clunky, and sharing password vaults between users is needlessly complicated.
+Auto-save doesn’t always work, and auto-filling more complex details like credit cards is not that reliable.
+Finally, sharing password vaults between users is needlessly complicated.
 That said, Bitwarden’s customer support is great — the tech support team got back to me right away via email, and there is also a comprehensive knowledge base.

 Overall, Bitwarden is not a “set-and-forget” type of application.
 Users looking for an easy-to-use password manager should look to something more intuitive, like 1Password or Dashlane.
 But if you’re willing to spend some time learning about how to make the most out of Bitwarden, its inexpensive price tag makes it a high-value password manager.